 A recognition may be revoked in a writing signed by the mother or father before a notary public and filed with the state registrar of vital records within the earlier of 60 days after the recognition is executed or the date of an administrative or judicial hearing relating to the child in which the revoking party is a party to the related action.
 A joinder in a recognition may be revoked in a writing signed by the man who executed the joinder and filed with the state registrar of vital records within 60 days after the joinder is executed.
 Upon receipt of a revocation of the recognition of parentage or joinder in a recognition, the state registrar of vital records shall forward a copy of the revocation to the nonrevoking parent, or, in the case of a joinder in a recognition, to the mother and father who executed the recognition.

-Subject to subdivision 2 and section 257.55, subdivision 1, paragraph (g) or (h), the recognition has the force and effect of a judgment or order determining the existence of the parent and child relationship under section 257.66.
+(a) Subject to subdivision 2 and section 257.55, subdivision 1, paragraph (g) or (h), the recognition has the force and effect of a judgment or order determining the existence of the parent and child relationship under section 257.66.
 If the conditions in section 257.55, subdivision 1, paragraph (g) or (h), exist, the recognition creates only a presumption of paternity for purposes of sections 257.51 to 257.74.
-Once a recognition has been properly executed and filed with the state registrar of vital statistics, if there are no competing presumptions of paternity, a judicial or administrative court may not allow further action to determine parentage regarding the signator of the recognition.
+Once a recognition has been properly executed and filed with the state registrar of vital records, if there are no competing presumptions of paternity, a judicial or administrative court may not allow further action to determine parentage regarding the signator of the recognition.
 An action to determine custody and parenting time may be commenced pursuant to chapter 518 without an adjudication of parentage.
-Until an order is entered granting custody to another, the mother has sole custody.
-The recognition is:
+Until a temporary or permanent order is entered granting custody to another, the mother has sole custody.

 (2) determinative for all other purposes related to the existence of the parent and child relationship; and